-I am interested in the scholarly study of the psychology of religion/spirituality and adult attachment theory in the contemporary context of multicultural and multi-faith societies.
-My research examines the role of relational spirituality and people-place experiences in mental health, youth, and migration contexts.
-My scholarly work broadly coalesces around three central themes: religion, place, and health.
-I have explored these themes from the perspectives of psychology, geography, and theology.
-My interest is to examine how place experiences can help us to better understand religion and spirituality and the health implications of the interplay of religion and place.
+I am interested in examining the intersection of religion, place, and health from perspectives of psychology, geography, and theology.
+I specialise in the scholarly study of the psychology of religion/spirituality and adult attachment theory in relation to multicultural and multi-faith societies.
+My research essentially investigates the role of attachment-related spirituality in mental health, youth, and migration contexts.
+My interest is to examine how individual differences in attachment experiences can help us to better understand religion and spirituality and the health implications of the interplay of religion and place.
 My argument has been that we cannot understand religion and spirituality without considering how place events and the lived experience of individuals in a place play a vital role in religious devotion and involvement.
-I am currently advancing some research initiatives on “place spirituality” and “religious psychopathology” across cultures and traditions due to the dearth of empirical research in these fields.
-Ultimately, my research interests have focused on certain key and emerging areas in the psychology of religion.
-These include “terrorist ideation”, “relational spirituality,” “place spirituality,” “measurement of spirituality/religiosity,” “religious psychopathology,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
+I am currently advancing some research initiatives on “place spirituality” and “religious psychopathology” due to the dearth of empirical research in these fields.
+I have also published on other important areas in the psychology of religion literature such as “relational spirituality,” “measurement of spirituality/religiosity,” “religious-related health outcomes,” “youth identity crisis and faith formation,” and “integration of psychology and theology.”
 These research interests are explained in detail below.

-Of recent, I have been pondering over the concept of “Terrorist Ideation”, a phrase coined during a chit-chat moment with one of my academic mentor, Prof Tanye Meade, who is the Head of Psychology program at Western Sydney University.
+Of recent, I have been pondering over the concept of “Terrorist Ideation”, a phrase coined during a chit-chat moment with an academic mentor.
 The concept of terrorist ideation basically unpacks the processes leading to one becoming a terrorist or radicalized.
 Theoretically, my intention here is to examine the potential links between terrorism/religious conflict and attachment-related psychopathology.
 The study of religious psychopathology is probably one of the understudied topics in the psychology of religion.
 I am hoping to advance research in this area in the coming years by drawing on other psychological perspectives to supplement research in religious psychopathology using the concept of terrorist ideation.
 I recently published an introductory theoretical paper (see publications) on the topic titled “Attachment Theory and Religious Violence”, thus arguing that religious attachment disruptions might increase the risk of adult religious psychopathology.
 I am definitely passionate about this topic and hope to continue research in this area by collaborating with a variety of scholars who may help in developing the area further; with study outcomes having significant benefits in terms of addressing issues of terrorism and religious conflicts.
 Deserving special mention is examining how pathological personality traits (e.g., the Dark Triad Traits) may further explain religious psychopathology.

 All my research publications have contributed to the study of relational spirituality in the psychology of religion, in that they extend the conceptualization of spirituality into the domain of intimate relationships that involve attachment to God, subjective religiosity, relational psychoanalysis, an interplay between God and self, and the intersection of people-place and believer-God relationships.
 Since most of the empirical studies conducted in the area of relational spirituality have focused on North American Christian population, my work has expanded the relational spirituality approach to religion to include the experiences of other cross-cultural contexts.
 For example, I have conducted research on relational spirituality in relation to Christian millennials in South Africa, African diaspora population in the Netherlands, and African Christian residents in Australia.
 Currently, I am working on a book that introduces diaspora religion as a relational spirituality, titled: “ African Diaspora Religion in Psychodynamic Perspective: Theory, Research, and Health Implications. ” In the coming years, I hope to develop helpful cross-cultural measurements and methodologies for effectively assessing this form of spirituality.